tmjns/Meow/README.md

 ### Setup:
+This project was built with the PlatformIO IDE.
+I recommend you to install the PlatformIO extension for Visual Studio Code before you start.

+#### settings.json
 You can find the WiFi credentials for the inital soft access point in the /data folder.

-#### settings.json
 ```json
 {"wifi_ssid" : "Meow", "wifi_pass" : "smartpaw"}
 ```